PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 For the color code, we always use **violet** for the **Branch** and we'll use **green** for the **PR number**.

-This is one of the few things that is different from a "normal" RP.
+This is one of the few things that is different from a "normal" PR.
 We can now test the module PR and repeat the same process as in step 4.

 For your information ℹ️: